- High school students who will be seniors in fall 2019, and exceptional students who will be juniors in fall 2019.

 - GPA of 3.0 or higher

-- Applicants whose native language is not English must demonstrate English proficiency as described on the UC Berkeley Summer Sessions website.*
+- Applicants whose official language of instruction is not English must demonstrate English proficiency as described on the UC Berkeley Summer Sessions website.*

 A strong embARC application contains the following: